josephmnielsen/weatherApp/README.md

 ## Description
 This is a weather application.
 Users are able to search by city and are given current weather conditions as well as a 5 day forecast.

-Technologies: HTML, CSS, Javascript, Axios, RESTful API
+Technologies: HTML, CSS, Bootstrap, Javascript, Axios, RESTful API

 ### Deployed Link